“Whenever you see a successful business, someone once made a courageous decision”

 Try ONE of the four options below.
 Reduce the complexity around your decision making.
 (HINT: Your current finances and capacity may direct your choice):

-- Delegate: Pass repetitive task(s) to an existing team Or create (and hire into) a new position for that express purpose;
+- Delegate: Pass repetitive task(s) to an existing team member.
+Or create (and hire into) a new position for that express purpose;

 - Expand your ‘Personal Board of Directors’.
-This will enhance your ability to make the courageous Informally – pick up the phone and book a coffee with a trusted colleague to explore your thoughts.
+This will enhance your ability to make the courageous decisions.
+Informally – pick up the phone and book a coffee with a trusted colleague to explore your thoughts.
 Formally – seek out and engage a reputable coach or mentor.